monstercoolzo18/word-counter/README.md

 # Word Counter 📖

-This repository has a simple script that counts the number of words in a sentence.
+This repository contains a simple script that counts the number of words in a sentence.

 ## Code in This Repo
 ```python